Stowe, Vermont: Climate

+According to the Trewartha climate classification system:

 Mount Mansfield

-According to the Trewartha climate classification system, Mount Mansfield has a temperate continental climate (Dc) with mild summers (l), very cold winters (c) and year-around precipitation (Dclc).
+Mount Mansfield has a temperate continental climate (Dc) with mild summers (l), very cold winters (c) and year-around precipitation (Dclc).
 Dclc climates are characterized by at least one month having an average mean temperature ≤ 14.0 °F, four to seven months with an average mean temperature ≥ 50.0 °F, all months with an average mean temperature < 72.0 °F and no significant precipitation difference between seasons.
-Although most summer days are comfortably humid on Mount Mansfield, episodes of warmth and moderate humidity can occur with heat index values > 81 °F. Since 1981, the highest air temperature was 89.5 °F on 07/08/1988, and the highest daily average mean dew point was 69.8 °F on 08/01/2006.
+Although most summer days are humid on Mount Mansfield, episodes of warmth and high humidity can occur with heat index values > 81 °F. Since 1981, the highest air temperature was 89.5 °F on 07/08/1988, and the highest daily average mean dew point was 69.8 °F on 08/01/2006.
 July is the peak month for thunderstorm activity which correlates with the average warmest month of the year.
 Since 1981, the wettest calendar day was 5.74 in on 09/16/1999.
 During the winter months, the plant hardiness zone is 4a with an average annual extreme minimum air temperature of -26.7 °F. Since 1981, the coldest air temperature was -35.6 °F on 01/27/1994.
 Episodes of extreme cold and wind can occur with wind chill values below -42 °F. Ice storms and large snowstorms depositing ≥ 12 in of snow are frequent from late-fall to early-spring.

 The Lodge at Spruce Peak

-According to the Trewartha climate classification system, the Lodge at Spruce Peak has a temperate continental climate (Dc) with warm summers (b), cold winters (o) and year-around precipitation (Dcbo).
+The Lodge at Spruce Peak has a temperate continental climate (Dc) with warm summers (b), cold winters (o) and year-around precipitation (Dcbo).
 Dcbo climates are characterized by at least one month having an average mean temperature ≤ 32.0 °F, four to seven months with an average mean temperature ≥ 50.0 °F, all months with an average mean temperature < 72.0 °F and no significant precipitation difference between seasons.
-Although most summer days are comfortably humid at The Lodge at Spruce Peak, episodes of warmth and moderate humidity can occur with heat index values > 88 °F. Since 1981, the highest air temperature was 89.8 °F on 07/08/1988, and the highest daily average mean dew point was 69.7 °F on 08/01/2006.
+Although most summer days are humid at The Lodge at Spruce Peak, episodes of warmth and high humidity can occur with heat index values > 88 °F. Since 1981, the highest air temperature was 89.8 °F on 07/08/1988, and the highest daily average mean dew point was 69.7 °F on 08/01/2006.
 July is the peak month for thunderstorm activity which correlates with the average warmest month of the year.
 Since 1981, the wettest calendar day was 5.62 in on 09/16/1999.
 During the winter months, the plant hardiness zone is 4b with an average annual extreme minimum air temperature of -23.7 °F. Since 1981, the coldest air temperature was -35.8 °F on 01/27/1994.
 Episodes of extreme cold and wind can occur with wind chill values < -38 °F. Ice storms and large snowstorms depositing ≥ 12 in of snow are somewhat frequent from December through March.